sharetribe/flex-docs/src/docs/tutorial-branding/modify-landing-page/index.md

 ![Default pages](./default-pages.png)

-Each page is identified by their page id.
-For pages other than landing page, the page id is reflected in the page address on your marketplace.
+Each page is identified by their page ID.
+For pages other than landing page, the page ID is reflected in the page address on your marketplace.
 The landing page, however, shows up on the root page of your client site by default.